A waiver is a legal contract between two parties; the participant in the event and the organization offering/organizing the event.

 If you require assistance drafting a waiver, please take the following steps:

-- For activities including international travel, please complete the Risk Assessment for Off-Campus Travel form and upload it when submitting the waiver request form.
+- For activities including international travel, please use the Off-Campus Activity & Travel Planning Tool to complete a risk assessment of your trip before submitting the waiver request form.
 Please submit your request at least 1 month in advance of the trip.

 - For all other activities, complete the waiver request form at least 15 business days prior to your event.